 Spicy Poke Nachos are out of this world!
-Delicious, fresh ahi Poke that’s little sweet, a little spicy and sits atop the perfect gluten-free crunch.
+Inspired from a dish at Kawaihae Kandyz in Hawaii, they’re super fresh and delicious.
+A little spicy, they’re served on the perfect gluten-free crunch.
 By the end of our week on the Big Island of Hawaii, I’d asked every local I’d met what their favorite place to eat was.

 I promise you, this is how you will find the best, most authentic food!
 It’s almost always where the locals eat!